icetbr/webext-whatsapp-talk-to-unsaved-contacts/README.md

 ## Why
 <!-- Focus on explaining what the item does and why users should install it -->
-I use mainly WhatsApp on my notebook.
+I use mainly WhatsApp™ on my notebook.
 This allows me to quickly message many services to requests budgets, or to check wether they provide what I need.

-It does the same thing online link generators like [create.wa](https://create.wa.link/) do, but without leaving the WhatsApp web interface.
-It calls WhatsApp API to contact an unlisted phone number.
+It does the same thing online link generators like [create.wa](https://create.wa.link/) do, but without leaving the WhatsApp™ web interface.
+It calls WhatsApp™ API to contact an unlisted phone number.

 [Contributing](https://github.com/icetbr/my-projects/blob/main/CONTRIBUTING.md)\